 All Elite Wrestling has gained serious traction in the wrestling world since launching just four years ago, cranking out several spinoffs and pay-per-view events.
 Dynamite was the debut AEW show, a two-hour event on Wednesdays, previously a wrestling-free night; currently, AEW’s biggest stars are ring veterans Chris Jericho and CM Punk.
 AEW Dynamite airs live Wednesdays on TBS.

-The weekly WWE Main Event has been around since 2012, beginning as a broadcast TV show before transitioning exclusively to streaming.
+The weekly WWE Main Event has been around since 2012, beginning as a broadcast TV show on ION before transitioning exclusively to streaming.
 The hour-long series features matches between wrestlers from Raw and NXT, with episodes dropping Wednesdays on Hulu and Saturdays on Peacock.

 Thursdays